zahra-io/100-days-of-code/log.md

 **Today's Progress:** Coded for an hour.
 Worked on the Factorials Quiz and the Find My Seat Quiz.
 Factorials ARE HARD.
 I never understood them from math class anyway, I don't understand them in code.

 **Thoughts:** I'm thinking that I should probably take up some basic algebra lessons on Khan Academy because my skills are REALLY weak.
 I always struggled with math in school and I think it's because I was always bad at learning in a classroom vs. learning on my own and if I stayed on top of it at home, I would've understood it.
 But I didn't do that so my math skills are WEAK.

+### Day 18: January 28, 2018

+**Today's Progress:** Coded for an hour.
+Worked through the Functions lesson on Grow With Google.
+I know that I struggle with computational-thinking and problem-solving and I know that it's a skill that can be acquired.

+**Thoughts:** I'm thinking that I shouldn't overcommit myself to certain tasks because that's when I get extremely discouraged.
+I committed myself to the CNC2018 "Blog More" challenge but I don't have anything to blog about except for my experience as a self-taught developer in progress.
+I'm thinking I'm going to do these things on my own timeline and write when I have something to write about.